RaviTeja110820/aws/AWS Essentials.md

 >*Enterprise and Business* Support plans include access to all AWS Trusted Advisor checks.
 The *Basic and Developer* Support plans provide access to a limited selection of AWS Trusted Advisor checks.

-***AWS Trusted Advisor*** also helps improve the performance of your services by providing recommendations for how to take advantage of provisioned throughput.

 >Trusted Advisor provide best practices and/or or checks on *Cost Optimization, Performance, Security, and Fault Tolerance.*